opendocsg/slw-judgments-backfill/2009_SGHC_46/report.md

 temperament infused with largely self-induced turmoil (i.e. having sexual relationships with different men and then feeling guilty and depressed).
 She requires life-long follow-up and has a 60% chance of relapse of her major depressive episode.
 She has shown what she is capable of when depressed, even when she knows she is clearly in the wrong.

-67     Defence counsel reminded me that the burden is on the prosecution to establish that an accused person is likely to remain a future and real danger to the public without medication and permanent incarceration ( _PP v Constance Chee_ [2006] 2 SLR 707 at [16]).
-He also submitted that considerations of general and specific deterrence have penumbral significance when dealing with accused persons with mental disorders, especially when a causal link is established between the mental disorder and the offence ( _Ng So Kuen Connie v PP_ [2003] 3 SLR 178).
+67     Defence counsel reminded me that the burden is on the prosecution to establish that an accused person is likely to remain a future and real danger to the public without medication and permanent incarceration ( _PP v Constance Chee_ <span class="citation">[2006] 2 SLR 707</span> at [16]).
+He also submitted that considerations of general and specific deterrence have penumbral significance when dealing with accused persons with mental disorders, especially when a causal link is established between the mental disorder and the offence ( _Ng So Kuen Connie v PP_ <span class="citation">[2003] 3 SLR 178</span>).

-68     Reference was made to Chan Seng Onn J’s analysis of s 304(a) of the Penal Code in _PP v Aniza bte Essa_ [2008] 3 SLR 832 (“ _Aniza_ ”) (at [41] to [49]) where the accused was sentenced to 9 years’ imprisonment.
+68     Reference was made to Chan Seng Onn J’s analysis of s 304(a) of the Penal Code in _PP v Aniza bte Essa_ <span class="citation">[2008] 3 SLR 832</span> (“ _Aniza_ ”) (at [41] to [49]) where the accused was sentenced to 9 years’ imprisonment.
 We should note at this juncture that there is an editorial note to this case stating:

  The Prosecution’s appeal against this decision in CCA 2 of 2008 was heard by the Court of Appeal (Chan Sek Keong CJ, Andrew Phang Boon Leong and V K Rajah JJA) on 28 July 2008.
 Judgment was reserved.